Jaggeer/Words_counter/README.md

 This application is just my coursework, it counts the number of words in folders with names from 1 to 9 and outputs the result in a text field.

+## Documentation

+To run this application you need just to run main.py with latest version of python.

 ## Developers

 - [Kirill Bystrov](https://github.com/Jaggeer)